-The short answer is: Yes, but they will break down much faster.
-There are many articles and blog posts telling you: only wear your shoes for running.
-It is definitely true and if you want to save money and the lifespan of the shoe, then you should only wear them for running.
+You’ll find yourself replacing your running shoes more often.
+Many articles and blog posts are telling you: only wear your shoes for running.
+It is true, and if you want to save money and the lifespan of the shoe, then you should only wear them for running.

 Are You Injured?

 Specific injuries need a supportive shoe, or you cannot get heal.
 If you’re suffering from an injury such as plantar fasciitis, you need to be in a well-cushioned shoe all of the time to allow healing.
 It’s essential to have a supportive shoe if you are coming off any injury.

 How do You Know When To Replace Your Running Shoes?

 If you use your running shoes outside of running, know that you have to take into account the mileage you wear them outside of running.
 You might have only run 20 miles on a specific pair of running shoes, but if you have worn them for 8 hours a day at work for a week, that is a lot more stress on shoes too.
 For instance, most nurses go through shoes faster than runners!